Home --> About the NRA -->

 In the next 10 years, the strategic goal of the NRA, the Government of Laos, and all other development partners is to reduce the humanitarian and socio-economic threats posed by UXO, and to build a sustainable national capacity that can adequately address all remaining UXO issues.

-A Sector wide strategic document has been developed in order to achieve this goal, ‘The Safe Path Forward’.
-It comprehensively outlines the direction and the activities needing to occur for this vision to be made reality.
-The latest version of this, The Safe Path Forward II can be viewed here.
+A sector wide strategic document has been developed in order to achieve this goal, ‘The Safe Path Forward’.
+It comprehensively outlines the direction and that the activities needing to occur for this vision to be made reality.
+The Safe Path Forward can be viewed here.

 The structure of the NRA Office is divided into two sections: Policy, Administration and Standards and Operations.
 There are a number of units within each section.
 The diagram below shows the structure of the NRA.